 You can easily spend half a day just walking around Adamas and admiring the Cycladic architecture.
-You can't go wrong with wondering around charming streets in Greece.
+You can't go wrong with wandering around charming streets in Greece.

 Adamas is on a hill, so you will be rewarded with views over the bay and the island.
 Stop by the Greek Orthodox church, Agios Haralambos.

-The variety of restaurants in Adamas is unrivalled by any other village in Milos given the island is still growing in popularity with tourists.
-Walk along the port and you’ll find a ton of restaurants, caffes and bars to choose from that’ll suit every mood.
+The variety of restaurants in Adamas is unrivaled by any other village in Milos given the island is still growing in popularity with tourists.
+Walk along the port and you’ll find a ton of restaurants, cafes and bars to choose from that’ll suit every mood.